Bluzelle (BLZ) Price Tops $0.24

 Bluzelle Token Profile

-Bluzelle was first traded on November 1st, 2017.
+Bluzelle’s launch date was November 1st, 2017.
 Bluzelle’s total supply is 500,000,000 tokens and its circulating supply is 426,454,177 tokens.
 Bluzelle’s official Twitter account is @bluzellehq and its Facebook page is accessible here.
-The official website for Bluzelle is bluzelle.com.
 The Reddit community for Bluzelle is https://reddit.com/r/bluzelle and the currency’s Github account can be viewed here.
+Bluzelle’s official website is bluzelle.com.

-It is usually not presently possible to buy alternative cryptocurrencies such as Bluzelle directly using U.S. dollars.
-Investors seeking to trade Bluzelle should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bluzelle using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Bluzelle directly using US dollars.
+Investors seeking to trade Bluzelle should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bluzelle using one of the exchanges listed above.

 Receive News & Updates for Bluzelle Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bluzelle and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.